 Learn the craft of creative writing one-on-one with advisors—all of whom are working writers—who specialize in the genre you’re passionate about.
 Convene twice yearly for intensive residencies in either rural Vermont or on Washington’s Olympic Peninsula.
 When the residency’s over, return home with a book list designed specifically for you and a comprehensive plan to produce your creative thesis.
 During the semester, you’ll stay in close contact with your advisor as you produce packets that explore your craft in great detail.
 When you return to residencies, you’ll reconnect with your advisors and a diverse community of fellow student writers from around the country.

-You’ll choose to concentrate in one of the following genres:
+Goddard supports students writing in one or more of the following genres:

 - Creative Nonfiction/Memoir